Happy Valley Casino Reveals Full Table Game Line-Up Ahead Of 2026 Opening

 While you are here, check out our brilliant free to play casino games at our Games Hub!

-The PGCB’s enforcement arm said last month it had no objections to the casino’s certification, provided developers comply with a dozen conditions, including security protocols, staffing plans and board-approved inspections.
+The PGCB’s enforcement arm said it had no objections to the casino’s certification last month, provided developers comply with a dozen conditions, including security protocols, staffing plans, and board-approved inspections.

-If granted approval, developers must also pay a $2.5m authorization fee within five business days.
+If granted approval, developers must also pay a $2.5 million authorization fee within five business days.

 After its first year of operation, Happy Valley Casino could request permission to add up to 10 more table games.